Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Featured Image Credit: Tatyana Kuznetsova, Shutterstock

-- Where does the Mountain Mastiff come from?
+- Temperament & Intelligence of the Mountain Mastiff